 .
 The touch-screen infotainment system will take a bit of getting used to, but after some playing about, it soon becomes second nature.

 The rest of the dashboard has a fairly sensible layout, too, although there are still more buttons than you’ll find in many competitors, and the steering wheel is also festooned with the things, which can be a little bamboozling when you’re trying to use the trip computer.
 That said, there’s lots of adjustment, so it’s easy to find a comfy driving position, and visibility is pretty clear in every direction, with no major blind spots.

-This is the area where previous Focuses have always excelled, and happily that’s still the case here.
+However, it’s on driver engagement where previous Focuses have always excelled, and happily that’s still the case here.
 It feels sophisticated and grown up at all times, because the ride is compliant, comfortable and superbly controlled at all speeds, while exterior noises are also extremely well isolated.
 And despite that impressive comfort, you still have every ounce of trademark Focus agility.
 There’s bags of grip, body movements are really well tied down, and the steering gives you quick responses and a decent amount of feel.
-The car flows really nicely from bend to bend, giving you a feeling of safety, as well as putting a smile on your face.
+The car flows really nicely from bend to bend, giving you a feeling of safety, as well as putting a smile on your face

 The options list also offers an adaptive suspension that alters its behaviour according to which driving mode you select, but we haven’t had a chance to try it yet.
 All Focuses have driving modes that alter things like steering weight and throttle response, but while you can feel the differences the modes make, they don’t really make the Focus any more engaging to drive.
 Good job it’s already pretty engaging in the first place.